Get over riding fear

 But what it really means is that I have all the tools to help you AND your horse.

-I've helped thousands of equestrians (one-on-one, whole teams and through my books) get over fear after accidents and injuries, improve their technique, become confident in themselves and their abilities and overcome insecurities and mental blocks.
+I've helped thousands of equestrians (one-on-one, in clinics and through my books) get over fear after accidents and injuries, improve their technique, become confident in themselves and their abilities and overcome insecurities and mental blocks.

 Now I'm helping equestrians on US soil and worldwide as a coach, hypnotist and equine osteopath.